 - You may feel menstrual-like cramping during the first few weeks when a let down occurs.
 Oxytocin is released during a let down, and this hormone is responsible for the contraction of the uterus; this will help your uterus return to its original size.

 What is a forceful let down?

-Your baby may swallow a lot of air while nursing and this can lead to excessive gassiness and fussing.
+Your baby may swallow a lot of air while nursing, which can lead to excessive gassiness and fussing.
 Your baby may also gain weight quicker than most.
-If your baby has runny, explosive, green stools and is showing colic symptoms, a foremilk/hindmilk imbalance may be to blame; this is when your baby is taking in too much lactose.
+If your baby has runny, explosive, green stools and is showing colic symptoms, a foremilk/hindmilk imbalance may be to blame; this is when your baby takes in too much lactose.
 Once the oversupply issue has been fixed, all these other problems should come to an end also.

 A forceful let down will most certainly have reduced before the baby turns six months.

 Ways to Handle an Overactive Ejection Reflex May Include the Following:

 - If you start to feel a let-down, you can gently remove your baby from the breast and allow some of the milk to flow out into a cup or cloth until the flow subsides, then put your baby back on the breast.